wavefrontHQ/help/cloud_integrations_add_amazon.md

 ### Add an Amazon Cloud Integration

-Setting up an Amazon cloud integration requires establishing a trust relationship between Amazon and Wavefront.
+Setting up an Amazon cloud integration requires establishing a trust relationship between Amazon and Tanzu Observability by Wavefront.
 This involves creating a role in Amazon Web Services, providing it with read-only access, and getting the Role ARN.

 Then, you can register the integration: